How to Deploy a Knowledge Base Chatbot

 Relieve pressure on your agents

-As we said at the start, if your agents are having to provide answers that customers could find for themselves, then a knowledge base chatbot can take that pressure off.
+As we said at the start, if your agents are having to provide answers that customers could find for themselves, then a knowledge base chatbot can take that pressure off by effectively answering customer questions.

 This frees up your agents to focus on questions they are better suited to answer, and means that your customers will get better answers, faster.